This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These step-by-step photos and instructions help you visualize how to make this recipe for chicken and dumplings for one.
+These photos and instructions help you visualize how to make chicken and dumplings for one person.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Sauté the Vegetables: Heat olive oil in a pot over medium heat.
-Add the onions, celery, carrots, and garlic, and cook until tender.
+Add onion, celery, carrots, and garlic.
+Cook, stirring occasionally, until softened.

-2. Add the Chicken: Place the chicken breast into the pot and season with salt and pepper.
+2. Add the Chicken: Place the chicken breast in the pot and season with salt and pepper.

-3. Simmer the Broth: Pour in the chicken broth and bring it to a boil.
-Reduce the heat to a simmer and cook for 20 minutes, or until the chicken is fully cooked.
-Use two forks to shred the chicken directly in the pot.
+3. Simmer the Broth: Pour in the chicken broth and bring to a boil.
+Reduce heat and simmer for about 20 minutes, or until the chicken is fully cooked.
+Use two forks to shred it directly in the pot.

-4. Cook the Dumplings: In a medium bowl, prepare the dumpling batter.
-Drop spoonfuls of the batter into the pot, cover, and simmer for 15 minutes until the dumplings are cooked through.
+1. Cook the Dumplings: Prepare the dumpling batter in a medium bowl.
+Drop spoonfuls of the batter into the simmering broth.
+Cover and cook for 15 minutes, until the dumplings are fluffy and cooked through.

 four photos showing the process of making chicken and dumplings.
 One pot has the vegetables cooking, another has a piece of chicken in vegetables, another photo has the chicken broth added and the fourth photo shows dumplings added to the broth.